Zairpv/Machine-Learning-for-forestry-applications/README.md

 # Machine Learning for Forestry Applications 🌲
+## Estimations of Forest floor C stocks (2013 - 2023)

-This repository contains a portfolio of scripts and examples that apply machine learning (ML) techniques to ecological and forestry datasets.
-It aims to support reproducible modeling workflows for analyzing forest structure, diversity, biomass, and carbon stocks.
+This repository contains a portfolio of scripts that apply machine learning (ML) techniques to model forest floor.
+It aims to support reproducible modeling workflows for analyzing environmental issues.

 ---

-## 🔍 Objectives
+### 🔍 Objectives

 - Explore and document the use of ML algorithms in forest science.
-- Evaluate ecological patterns and forest indicators using supervised models.
 - Share reproducible workflows for carbon and biodiversity modeling.

 ---

+### 📝 List of Scripts and details

+**1_Exploratory analyses for RF.R:**

+- Estimate the descriptive statistics for target and predictor variables.
+- Analyze data distribution and normality.
+- Explore correlation between target and predictor variables.
+- Explore potential multicollinearity.
+- Split data into train and test subsets.

+---

-## Getting Started
+### 🚪 Getting Started

 - Clone or download the repository.
 - Open the .Rproj file in RStudio.
 - Review scripts under the scripts/ folder.
-- Use the simulated dataset in data/ to reproduce the workflow
+- Use the simulated dataset in data/ to reproduce the workflow.

 ---

-## 📁 Repository Structure
+### 📁 Repository Structure

 ```text
 ├── data/              # Simulated datasets for modeling (with metadata)